There’s an app for that. Which loyalty programs are worth your time (and smartphone space)?

 Insider tip: “Starbucks prices differ by location, so I save up and redeem my rewards at more expensive places, such as an airport, to get the biggest bang for my buck,” says Kyle Elliott, a Starbucks fan in Santa Barbara, Calif.

-Bonus tip: When redeeming stars for free food or drinks, choose the largest size with add-ons and extras, Chavez says.
+Bonus tip: When redeeming stars for free food or drinks, choose the largest size with add-ons, Chavez says.
 “I always go for the salads, which are roughly $9, rather than a $5 or $6 sandwich,” he says.
 “Using rewards is the time to splurge on the most expensive items on the menu.”

 Where to sign up: Online or on the Starbucks app.